nsxiv/nsxiv-extra/README.md

 patch.
 Adding some form of contact detail is also encouraged.
 See [#Issues](#Issues) for more details.

+Note: Like all other suckless patches, these patches are community submitted and maintained. nsxiv `master` doesn't make any guarantee that there won't be merge conflicts on upgrade.

 ## User scripts

 Some examples scripts which add new and commonly requested functionality to